sravi999/mlOps-challanges/2 AWSCLI/Readme.md

 - Show the contents of the hypothetical s3 bucket Important Data/logs

-The following awscli command is used to dispaly the contents of the s3 bucket
+The following command is used to display the contents of the S3 bucket:

 ```bash
 aws s3 ls s3://<<BUCKET_NAME>> --recursive